 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Kikkoman Corporation reported total greenhouse gas emissions of approximately 2,540,400,000 kg CO2e, comprising 82,400,000 kg CO2e from Scope 1, 80,000,000 kg CO2e from Scope 2, and about 2,540,000,000 kg CO2e from Scope 3 emissions.
-This reflects their ongoing commitment to sustainability within the food and beverage processing sector.
-Kikkoman has set ambitious targets to reduce its carbon footprint.
-The company aims to achieve a 50.4% reduction in absolute Scope 1 and 2 greenhouse gas emissions by FY2031, using FY2019 as the baseline year.
-Additionally, Kikkoman is committed to a 30% reduction in absolute Scope 3 emissions, specifically targeting emissions from purchased goods and services as well as upstream transportation and distribution within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to support global efforts to limit temperature rise to 1.5°C. Kikkoman's proactive approach to climate commitments underscores its dedication to reducing environmental impact while maintaining its operational integrity.
+In 2023, Kikkoman Corporation reported total greenhouse gas emissions of approximately 2,540,400,000 kg CO2e, comprising 82,400,000 kg CO2e from Scope 1, 80,000,000 kg CO2e from Scope 2, and 2,540,000,000 kg CO2e from Scope 3 emissions.
+This reflects the company's ongoing commitment to sustainability and climate action.
+Kikkoman has set ambitious targets to reduce its carbon footprint, committing to a 50.4% reduction in absolute Scope 1 and 2 greenhouse gas emissions by FY2031, using FY2019 as the baseline.
+Additionally, the company aims to achieve a 30% reduction in absolute Scope 3 emissions, specifically from purchased goods and services and upstream transportation and distribution, within the same timeframe.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to support global efforts to limit warming to 1.5°C. Kikkoman's emissions data and reduction commitments highlight its proactive approach to addressing climate change, reflecting a broader trend within the food and beverage processing sector towards enhanced sustainability practices.

 Access structured emissions data, company-specific emission factors, and source documents